mtov/engsoftmoderna/en/chapter2.md

 within the software industry, and are extensively used nowadays even by projects not entirely adhering to agile principles.

-Let's now look at XP's programming practices.
+We will now look at XP's programming practices.

 \index{Incremental Design}
 \index{Big Design Upfront}